Azure/Cloud-Native/website/blog-cnny/2023-02-01/index.md

 <!--  AUTHORS: ONLY UPDATE BELOW THIS LINE -->
 <!-- ************************************* -->

-## Decouple configurations with ConfigMaps
+## Decouple configurations with ConfigMaps and Secerts

 A ConfigMap is a Kubernetes object that decouples configuration data from pod definitions.
+Kubernetes secerts are similar, but were designed to decouple senstive information.

-Separating the configuration of your application promotes better organization and security of your Kubernetes environment.
-It also enables you to share the same configuration across multiple pods and deployments which can simplify scaling and management.
+Separating the configuration and secerts from your application promotes better organization and security of your Kubernetes environment.
+It also enables you to share the same configuration and different secerts across multiple pods and deployments which can simplify scaling and management.
+Using ConfigMaps and Secerts in Kubernetes is a best practice that can help to improve the scalability, security, and maintainability of your cluster.

-Using a ConfigMap in Kubernetes is a best practice that can help to improve the scalability, security, and maintainability of your cluster.
+By the end of this tutorial, you'll have added a Kubernetes ConfigMap and Secret to the Azure Voting deployment.

-### Create the ConfigMap
+## Create the ConfigMap

 ConfigMaps can be used in one of two ways; as environment variables or volumes.
-For this tutorial you'll use a ConfigMap to create three environment variables inside the pod; DATABASE_URL, FISRT_VALUE, and SECOND_VALUE.

-The DATABASE_URL provides the connection string to a Postgres.
+For this tutorial you'll use a ConfigMap to create three environment variables inside the pod; DATABASE_SERVER, FISRT_VALUE, and SECOND_VALUE.
+The DATABASE_SERVER provides part of connection string to a Postgres.
 FIRST_VALUE and SECOND_VALUE are configuration options that change what voting options the application presents to the users.

 Follow the below steps to create a new ConfigMap: